Properties of the reconciled distributions for Gaussian and count forecasts: Probabilistic forecast reconciliation

 \subsection{Reconciled mean in the non-Gaussian case}

-We now discuss a behavior of the reconciled mean, which is alternative to the compromise effect.
-Consider again the minimal hierarchy, assuming the base forecasts to be asymmetric (as is often the case with count variables), but not too incoherent, so that reconciliation decreases the variance.
-Then the reconciled mean of the upper variable can be lower than \textit{both} the mean of its base forecast and the bottom-up mean.
-We call this the ``strengthening effect''.
+In some cases, the reconciled mean of the upper variable can be lower than \textit{both} the mean of its base forecast and the bottom-up mean.
+We call this the ``concordant-shift effect''.
+This happens when reconciliation decreases the variance of base forecasts that are right-skewed, which is often the case with count variables: the right tail is shortened, lowering the expected values.

-To show the strengthening effect on the minimal hierarchy (Fig.~\ref{fig: simple hier gauss}), we consider independent Poisson base forecasts with $\lambdahat_1 = 0.5$, $\lambdahat_2 = 0.8$, and $\lambdahat_u = 1.5$.
+To show the concordant-shift effect on the minimal hierarchy (Fig.~\ref{fig: simple hier gauss}), we consider independent Poisson base forecasts with $\lambdahat_1 = 0.5$, $\lambdahat_2 = 0.8$, and $\lambdahat_u = 1.5$.
 Thus, all base forecasts convey information of low counts.
 Reconciliation fuses the base forecasts emphasizing the tendency towards 0: the mean of all the variables decreases after reconciliation (Table~\ref{tab: mean poisson}).
 The reconciled distribution of the upper variable has a lower mean than both the base and bottom-up distributions (Fig.~\ref{fig: poisson 0.5 0.8 1.5}).
-On the other hand, we can induce the compromise effect (Fig.~\ref{fig: poisson 5 7 18}) by making the base forecasts closer to Gaussian, e.g. by setting $\lambdahat_1 = 5$, $\lambdahat_2 = 7$, and $\lambdahat_u = 18$ (Table~\ref{tab: mean poisson}).
+In contrast, we can induce the combination effect (Fig.~\ref{fig: poisson 5 7 18}) by setting $\lambdahat_1 = 5$, $\lambdahat_2 = 7$, and $\lambdahat_u = 18$: in this case, the base forecasts are less skewed and $p_c$ is smaller (Table~\ref{tab: mean poisson}).